-- 1. The Parties subscribe to the provisions and principles of the Human Rights Code of British Columbia, and without limiting the generality of the foregoing, agree that there shall be no discrimination against any teacher for reasons unrelated to the proper performance of his/her teaching duties and responsibilities, or because he/she is participating in the activities of the Union, carrying out duties as a representative of the Union, or involved in any procedure to interpret or enforce the provisions of the collective agreement. - 2.
+- 1. The Parties subscribe to the provisions and principles of the Human Rights Code of British Columbia, and without limiting the generality of the foregoing, agree that there shall be no discrimination against any teacher for reasons unrelated to the proper performance of teaching duties and responsibilities, or because the teacher is participating in the activities of the Union, carrying out duties as a representative of the Union, or involved in any procedure to interpret or enforce the provisions of the Collective Agreement. - 2.
 The Employer will not condone or tolerate any written or verbal expression of sexism or racism.